AlexandrKhr89/my-surveys/README.md

 # my-surveys
-Service provides users to create and demonstrate fake surveys
+Service **my-surveys** provides users to create and demonstrate fake surveys.
+Its main goal is to demonstrate my skills in web development for me and others :)